wp-slimstat/wp-slimstat/readme.txt

 == Changelog ==

+= 4.1.7 =
+* [New] Added new column dt_out to our table structure, to capture when a visitor leaves the page.
+This allows us to measure things like time on page and time on site.
+Please consider purchasing our [Heartbeat](http://www.wp-slimstat.com/downloads/heartbeat/) add-on to increase this metric's accuracy.
+* [Update] New icon added to our custom font package, and removed unneded font files for faster loading.

 = 4.1.6.3 =
 * [New] Polish localization added.
-Thank you, [DFactory Team](https://www.dfactory.eu/)
+Thank you, [DFactory Team](https://www.dfactory.eu/).
-* [Update] Renamed two reports to avoid conflicts with similarly named widgets on WP's main dashboard (thank you, Romain)
-* [Fix] Bug affecting the admin bar: permissions to display the link to just administrators were not being honored (thank you, Nils)
+* [Fix] Bug affecting the admin bar: permissions to display the link to just administrators were not being honored. (thank you, Nils)

 = 4.1.6.2 =
 * [Note] Yep, our team is active even in August, while sunbathing somewhere on the US East Coast.